 Anterior shoulder dislocation is by far the commonest type of dislocation and usually results from forced abduction, external rotation and extension 1.

-Broadly speaking, anterior shoulder dislocations a bimodal age distribution.
-The first, and by far the largest group are young adult men who have sustained high-energy injuries to the shoulder.
-The second group are older patients who have been injured with a much lower level of violence.
-In older patients, the dislocation usually proves to be an isolated event 3.
+Broadly speaking, anterior shoulder dislocations occur in a bimodal age distribution.
+The first, and by far the more prevalent age group are young adult men who have sustained high-energy injuries to the shoulder.
+The second group is older patients who have been injured with a much lower level of violence.
+In older patients, the dislocation usually proves to be an isolated event 2.